puppetlabs/puppetlabs-registry/README.markdown

 ##Overview

-The Registry module enables you to manage your Windows registry from your *nix puppet master.
+The Registry module enables you to manage your Windows Registry from your *nix puppet master.

 ##Module Description